Bloechle/ZigZag/README.md

 # **ZigZag**

-**ZigZag** is both an image binarization and background removal algorithm.
-It is the follow-up to **YinYang**, our previous image binarization algorithm.
-ZigZag is faster, more precise, and simpler than YinYang.
+**ZigZag** is a robust algorithm for both image binarization and background removal.
+Building on the success of our previous algorithm, YinYang, ZigZag offers enhanced speed, accuracy, and simplicity.

-The **zigzag.jar** Java archive is generated periodically from the source code for convenience.
+The **ZigZag.jar** Java archive is generated periodically from the source code for convenience.
 Be careful, as it may not be the latest version (but should).

 ## **Requires**